List of British Words Not Widely Used in The United States

 Read more about List Of British Words Not Widely Used In The United States: A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, Y, Z

-Famous quotes containing the words the united states, list of, united states, united, widely, states, british, list and/or words:
+Famous quotes containing the words list of, united states, list, british, words, widely, united and/or states:

 Do your children view themselves as successes or failures?
 Are they being encouraged to be inquisitive or passive?
 Are they afraid to challenge authority and to question assumptions?
 Do they feel comfortable adapting to change?
 Are they easily discouraged if they cannot arrive at a solution to a problem?
 The answers to those questions will give you a better appraisal of their education than any list of courses, grades, or test scores.